 The manufacturer of the furnace in your touring coach has been well known in the motorhome industry for many years.
-The furnace burns LP gas, and is powered by 12-volt current from the batteries or power converter when plugged in to city power.
+The furnace burns LP gas, and is powered by 12-volt current.
 Operating instructions are located in your owner's packet.
 If they should become misplaced, new literature can be ordered directly from the manufacturer or your Airstream dealer.
 The manufacturer also offers a detailed service guide for your furnace.